pawKer/Vidify/README.md

 ### Configuration

-Skip to `Running the app` if you're trying to just run the default app.
+Skip to [Running the app](#running-the-app) if you're trying to just run the default app (without any APIs).

-To run the app you will need to use your own API keys for Spotify and Youtube.
+To run the app with the APIs you will need to use your own API keys for Spotify and Youtube.
 You can find documentation on how to get these on Google.
 After you have them, create a file `config.py` with the following content

 ```